Website Load Time Optimization can “make or break” your online business.

 - Oversized images and non-optimized: Images that are too wide (we’ve seen examples of people using images that are 6000px wide on their websites.

-Large and non-optimized image means that it will take for example 4MB which is way too much for a website page (Which should ideally be less than 1MB).
+A large and non-optimized image means that it will take for example 4MB which is way too much for a website page (Which should ideally be less than 1MB).

 - Too many <script> and <style> tags.
 If you are using a CMS to run your website, WordPress for example, you may have added too many plugins that generate these files and slow down your website.